Ensono/stacks-pipeline-templates/scripts/README.md

 if [ "${DOCKER_TAG_LATEST}" == 'true' ]; then
 ```

-## Multiple Arguments in a Single Varibale
+## Multiple Arguments in a Single Variable

 Sometimes you may need to build complex argument strings into a single variable.
 As there are
 plenty of pitfalls with shell and arguments through runtime variables it's worth noting how we should